revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/OOPSConcepts.md

   <summary> <b>Show Answer</b></summary>
 <blockquote>

 Abstract Class allows us to achieve 0 - 100 % of abstraction in java.

-A class which is declared with the abstract keyword is known as an abstract class.
-It can have abstract and non-abstract methods (method with the body).
+A class which is declared with the abstract keyword is known as an abstract class.It can have abstract and non-abstract methods (method with the body).

-A method that doesn't have its body is known as an abstract method.
-We use the same abstract keyword to create abstract methods.
+A method that doesn't have its body is known as an abstract method.We use the same abstract keyword to create abstract methods.

-We cannot create an object for abstract classes.
-Though abstract classes cannot be instantiated, we can create subclasses from it.
-We can then access members of the abstract class using the object of the subclass.
+We cannot create an object for abstract classes.Though abstract classes cannot be instantiated, we can create subclasses from it.We can then access members of the abstract class using the object of the subclass.

 ```java
 abstract class Animal {